RodrigoGinerDeLaVega/styleguides/clean-abap/CleanABAP.md

   " only do something in the ELSE block, IF remains empty ENDIF.
 ```

-> Read more in _Chapter 17: Smells and Heuristics: G29: Avoid Negative Conditionals_ of [Robert C. Martin's _Clean Code_].

 ### Prefer IS NOT to NOT IS

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Conditions](#conditions) > [This section](#prefer-is-not-to-not-is)